jagerber48/sciform/docs/source/usage.rst

 format specification strings.
-When the user creates a :class:`Formatter` object or formats a string using the :ref:`FSML <fsml>`, they typically do not specify settings for available options.
+When the user creates a :class:`Formatter` object or formats a string using the :ref:`FSML <fsml>`, they typically do not specify settings for all available options.
-In thes cases, the unspecified options extract their settings from the global default settings.
+In these cases, the unspecified options resolve their values from the global default settings.

-The global default settings can be viewed using :func:`print_global_defaults()`:
+The global default settings can be viewed using :func:`print_global_defaults()` (the settings shown here are the package default settings):

 >>> from sciform import print_global_defaults
 >>> print_global_defaults()